converged-computing/usernetes-tofu-gcp/README.md

-# Terraform Usernetes on Google Cloud
+# Usernetes on Google Cloud

-Terraform module to create Google Cloud images for Usernetes development using HashiCorp Packer.
+> Using OpenTofu

+This is an OpenTofu module to create Google Cloud images for Usernetes development using HashiCorp Packer.
 We are going off of the pull request [here](https://github.com/rootless-containers/usernetes/pull/287)  and development is happening in [examples/basic](examples/basic).
 Note that we are installing docker to the VM, and the hope is that this is mostly interchangeable with podman.

 ## Usage